-In February, we began our preliminary discussions for 2018 Bed Tax Revenue Projections and Agency Budget targets.
-The TDC will be asked to set the strategic direction for the continued investment and growth of the tourism industry in Palm Beach County, as Bed Tax Revenues are expected to exceed \$50 million dollars annually through the collection of six cents on any accommodation or rental property used for six months or less.
+In February, we will begin our preliminary discussions for 2019 Bed Tax Revenue Projections and Agency Budget targets.
+The TDC will set the financial direction for the continued investment and growth of the tourism industry with Bed Tax Revenues expected to exceed \$51 million dollars plus annually.